fxck/flex-layout/README.md

-# Angular Layout Engine
+# Angular 2 Layouts

-This is a TypeScript implementation of Angular 2 Layouts.
+This is a TypeScript implementation for Angular 2 flex-box Layouts.
 This module provides Angular 2 developers with component layout features using a custom Layout API & internal flexbox-2016 css stylings.

 > This Angular 2 version is independent of Angular Material (v1 or v2).

+### Fast Start

 Developers can easily install this `@angular/layouts` library using **npm**.